sinankalkan/CENG501-Spring2021/project_Kucukdemir/README.md

 **denoised:** This folder contains denoised images (i.e. the output).

+**pretrained:** This folder contains two pretrained networks (sigma=0.05 and sigma=0.25).
+Unzip and use them, if you do not want to trained the network yourself.

 **How to Run**

 You should copy training/testing images under data directory according to the file structure shown above <sup>[See here for download links](data/README.md)</sup>.
 After doing that, simply cd into "code" directory and run
 ```
-python main.py [test|train] [dataset_id] [save_prob]
+python main.py [test|train] [dataset_id] [save_prob] [checkpoint_path]
 ```
-Default values for these arguments are 'test', 'coco' and '0.0011', respectively. save_prob is used during testing only.
+DDefault values for these arguments are 'test', 'coco', '0.0011', '', respectively. save_prob is used during testing only.
 For example, if you set it to 0.5, half of the results obtained will be saved under 'denoised' directory.

-Note that if there are no checkpoints, you will not be able to run test mode.
+Note that if there are no checkpoints under checkpoints directory and you do not specify one, you will not be able to run test mode.
 And if there are checkpoints, you should remove them or copy them elsewhere to train a network from scratch.
 See get_run_config() method to change network hyperparameters.

 ## 3.3.
 Results